floriankarsten/simple-staging/readme.md

 # Simple staging Janitor jobs
 Plugin for very simple staging setup for https://github.com/bnomei/kirby3-janitor/ (required).
 Beta quality - use at your own risk.
+It's working without problems for me but any comments and suggestions for improvements are welcome.
 There are two variants pure php and rsync.

 ## Requirements